jeffbryner/bsidesSeattle2025/slides.md

 - Manage your security program with AI
 - Input: Security program described in markdown
 - Output: Conversations about your security program

+# Risk analysis

+## Idea

+- Give AI the framing of a project/initiative and have it prompt you through a risk analysis to highlight next steps

+## Demo
+- Use a team of risk experts acting together to get a risk analysis of a sample project
+- Input: Project description
+- Output: Risk analysis

 # Agents to explore your data